 Complete a Free Case Evaluation form now

-Drivers convicted under VC 23152(a) will be subjected to different penalties based on the number of their prior DUI convictions.
+Drivers convicted under VC 23152(a) will face different penalties based on the number of their prior DUI convictions.

 Penalties for a First-Time DUI Conviction

-A first-time DUI conviction is usually a misdemeanor unless the offense resulted in major property damage or an injury.
+A first-time DUI conviction is usually a misdemeanor unless the offense resulted in significant property damage or an injury.
 Penalties that drivers may face for a first offense include:

 - Summary probation of three to five years